caneuro/caneuro.github.io/_posts/2022-12-15-paper-iscience-ci-emotions.md

 ---
-title: crossmodal benefits to vocal emotion perception in cochlear implant users
+title: Crossmodal benefits to vocal emotion perception in cochlear implant users
 description: |
   New paper out in iScience.
 Link to [article](https://doi.org/10.1016/j.isci.2022.105711).